 From swanky sunset cocktails to world-class golf courses and Gaudi Gothic architecture; it’s no wonder the Spanish royal family have spent many a summer in Palma de Mallorca.

-Arranged around a vast Gothic cathedral and the glinting Mediterranean sea, few cities can boast as attractive a setting as Palma de Mallorca.
+Arranged around a vast Gothic cathedral and the glinting Mediterranean sea, few cities can boast as attractive a setting as Palma.
 But the Balearics’ largest city is far more than just a looker.
 This is a vibrant, stylish, sophisticated city that bursts with life.
-Oh, and the weather’s not bad here either, with average temperatures in August hitting 31ºC!
+Oh, and the weather’s not bad either.
+Average temperatures on the island of Mallorca (or Majorca) hit 31ºC in August!
 Get stuck in with our guide to the best of Palma.

 1. Stir up controversy at Palma Cathedral